Étienne Dumont

 Pierre Étienne Louis Dumont (18 January or 18 July 1759 – 29 September 1829), sometimes anglicised as Stephen Dumont, was a Swiss French political writer.
 He is chiefly remembered as the French editor of the writings of the English philosopher and social reformer Jeremy Bentham.

 Early life

-Dumont was born in Geneva, where his family had been citizens of good repute from the days of Calvin.
+Dumont was born in Geneva, the youngest in the family of six children of the jewellet Abraham David Dumont (died 1762) and his wife Louise-Esther Illens.
+His family had been citizens of good repute from the days of Calvin.
 He was educated for the ministry at the Collège de Genève, and in 1781 was chosen one of the pastors of the city.
 Then politics suddenly turned the course of his life.
 He belonged to the liberals or democrats, and the triumph of the aristocratic party, through the interference of the courts of France and Sardinia, made continued residence in Geneva impossible, though he was not among the number of the proscribed.
 He went to join his mother and sisters in St Petersburg.
 In this he was probably influenced in part by the example of his townsman Pierre Lefort, the first tutor, minister, and general of the Tsar.
 At St Petersburg he was for eighteen months pastor of the French church.